Coding-Crashkurse/LangChain-Discord-Bot/README.md

 ## Usage

-After inviting the bot to your Discord server, you can ask it a question with the command `!frage <your question here>`.
+After inviting the bot to your Discord server, you can ask it a question with the command `!question <your question here>`.
 For example:

 ```
-!frage What is the Python language?
+!question What is the Python language?
 ```

 The bot will process your question, retrieve relevant documents, and generate a suitable response using the OpenAI language model.